omniosorg/omniosorg.github.io/_docs/setup/zones.md

 A _kvm_ zone runs a virtual machine instance under the KVM hypervisor.

+### illumos branded zones

+An _illumos_ zone runs an independant illumos distribution under the shared OmniOS kernel.
+Subject to the constraints imposed by the shared kernel, it can be used to run a different version of OmniOS userland or even a different illumos distribution.

 # Creating zones

 ## Creating a top-level dataset